Agriculture Loans For Farmers:

-Long-term Loan in Agriculture includes Bores, Land leveling, Fencing, purchasing machinery like tractors, harvesters other latest farming related machines, or loans for developments of fruits orchards (Mango, Sapota, Cashew, Orange, Lemon, guava, etc. ) as these orchards take 5 to 6 years to start production.
+Long-term Loan in Agriculture includes Bores, Land leveling, Fencing, purchasing machineries like tractors, harvesters other latest farming-related machines, or loans for developments of fruits orchards (Mango, Sapota, Cashew, Orange, Lemon, guava, etc. ) as these orchards take 5 to 6 years to start production.

 Long-Term Loans sanction a huge amount of money, so the financial criteria terms and conditions procedures of granting Long-term loans are different forms of crop loans.

 The interest rates for Long-Term loans are very low so that farmers can pay without any burden.
 The interest rate would be around 11 to 12%.